jake-kolk/Foodle/README.md

  # What is foodle?
   Foodle is an app for finding, saving, and scheduling recipes.
 You can even  create grocery lists from recipe ingredients.
-  Foodle uses the spoonacular API to find the best recipes from across the internet, and deliver them to you ina streamlined way to maximize your meal planning potential! *note, you will need your own spoonacular API key, its free, link [here.[(https://spoonacular.com/food-api/console#Profile)
+  Foodle uses the spoonacular API to find the best recipes from across the internet, and deliver them to you in a streamlined way to maximize your meal planning potential! *note, you will need your own spoonacular API key, its free, link [here.[(https://spoonacular.com/food-api/console#Profile)